AP: Few Arizona voter fraud cases undercut Trump’s claims | WTOP

 PHOENIX (AP) — Arizona county election officials have identified fewer than 200 cases of potential voter fraud out of more than 3 million ballots cast in last year’s presidential election, undercutting former President Donald Trump’s claims of a stolen election as his allies continue a disputed ballot review in the state’s most populous county.

-The 182 cases represent instances where problems were clear enough that officials referred them to investigators for further review.
+An Associated Press investigation found 182 cases where problems were clear enough that officials referred them to investigators for further review.
 So far, only four cases have led to charges, including those identified in a separate state investigation.
 No one has been convicted.
 No person’s vote was counted twice.

 While it’s possible more cases could emerge, the numbers illustrate the implausibility of Trump’s claims that fraud and irregularities in Arizona cost him the state’s electorate votes.
 In final, certified and audited results, Biden won 10,400 more votes than Trump out of 3.4 million cast.